-What is the difference between early orthodontic treatment and regular orthodontic treatment, and why might my child need early treatment?
-How will early treatment benefit my child in the long run?
+What is the difference between early and regular orthodontic treatment, and why could my child require early treatment?
+In what ways can starting treatment as soon as feasible benefit my child’s health?

-- Early or late loss of baby teeth (your child should typically start losing teeth around age five, and will have all permanent teeth around age 13)
+- Infant tooth loss, either early or late (your child should typically start losing teeth around age five, and will have all permanent teeth around age 13)